 - 2-3 dried red chilies depending on your spice tolerance

 - 1/2 teaspoon ground cardamom powder

 - 2 bay leaves

-- 400 grams spinach cubes (thawed and drained of excess water)
+- 400 grams frozen spinach cubes thawed and drained of excess water

 - Start by marinating the cleaned chicken pieces in the marinade of yogurt, ginger, salt and turmeric.
 Keep this aside for at least 30 minutes.